-How to extend my Working Holiday work permit?
+How to extend my IEC work permit

 First and foremost, an IEC work permit (including the Working Holiday) cannot be extended beyond the max. allowed time under the agreement with your country.